 This position is part of the Institutional Giving team within EDF’s Development Department.
 This position will ideally be located in EDF’s San Francisco office.
 Other possible locations are Austin, Boulder, New York, and Washington DC (with an option of geographic flexibility for the right candidate).

-- Working closely with program, finance and executive staff, raise and manage 6-8 figure gifts from foundations to support the workand mission of EDF.
+- Partner closely with program, finance, and executive staff to raise and manage six- to eight-figure gifts from foundations to support the work and mission of EDF.
 This entails a range of strategic stewardship and cultivation activities, including but not limited to:

 - Crafting strategic talking points and other materials for program and executive staff to use in donor meetings.

-- Leveraging the resources of department-wide research and donor engagement (communications/events) teams as appropriate.
+- Leveraging the resources of department-wide research and donor engagement (communications/events) teams, as appropriate.

-- Maintain strong knowledge of EDF’s program work to effectively represent, through both written and oral communications, a wide array of regional, national, and global environmental programs to inspire donors to support EDF.
+- Develop and maintain strong knowledge of EDF’s program work to effectively represent, through both written and oral communications, a wide array of regional, national, and global environmental programs to inspire donors to support EDF.

-- Effectively make a wide range of independent and collaborativedecisions in cultivating and stewarding donors, using his/her best judgment and the input of program staff and development leadership, where appropriate.
+- Effectively make a wide range of both independent and collaborative decisions in cultivating and stewarding donors, using his/her best judgment and the input of program staff and development leadership, where appropriate.

-- Provide management oversight and mentoring to mid-level officers and/or administrative staff, as needed, including delegating and overseeing work, and, as appropriate, providing guidance to ensure smooth operations and meeting of performance expectations.
+- Provide management oversight and mentoring to mid-level officers and/or administrative staff, as needed, including delegating and overseeing work, and providing guidance to ensure smooth operations and high performance.

-- Work effectively with staff across all departments in San Francisco and other EDF offices.
+- Work effectively with staff across all departments throughout all EDF offices.

-- A minimum of eight years of demonstrated success and increasing responsibilities in non-profit fundraising, including strong track record of securing large gifts from foundations.
+- A minimum of eight years of demonstrated success and progressive responsibility in nonprofit. fundraising, including a strong track record of securing large gifts (at least six figures) from foundations.